carstenbauer/MonteCarlo.jl/docs/src/examples/HofmannBergChowdhury.md

 end
 ```

 Note that the fields of our special matrix types are directly indexed here.
 A `BlockDiagonal` matrix contains all of its data in `B.blocks`.
-We define the first (upper left) block as spin up and the second (lower right) as spin down. `CMat64` and `CVec64` have their real and imaginary values split into two matrices `x.re` and `x.im` respectively.
+We define the first (upper left) block as spin up and the second (lower right) as spin down.
+Sitting at each block is a complex matrix represented by `CMat64`.
+It contains two real valued matrices at `x.re` and `x.im` representing the real and imaginary parts respectively.

 For `accept_local`  we need to update the auxiliary field and the currently active greens function.
 To avoid recalculating $$\Delta$$ it is returned in `propose_local` and will be passed to `accept_local`.
 The updated greens function is given by